Blog

 Hints and tips for the Adventure Medic community on capturing outdoor and adventure sports photography.

-A long time ago, I was asked by Matt Wilkes, an Edinburgh doctor and expedition medic, to contribute some thoughts for the ‘Adventure Medic’ community on outdoor and adventure sports photography We discussed the below, plus Matt’s future expedition plans, over a pint of beer in an Edinburgh bar.
+Photography for me is now a passion project but, when I was working commercially, I was asked by Matt Wilkes, an Edinburgh doctor and expedition medic, to contribute some thoughts for the ‘Adventure Medic’ community on outdoor and adventure sports photography We discussed the below, plus Matt’s future expedition plans, over a pint of beer in an Edinburgh bar.
 You can see it in its proper context on the Adventure Medic website.

 Donnie Campbell, former Scotland 282 Munro Round record holder on Beinn Alligin in Torridon